 Weave / Lead Agency / International Co-Investigator Scheme

-Want to launch a research project with partners abroad?
-Three agreements simplify the submission and evaluation of such proposals: Weave, Lead Agency and International Co-Investigator.
+Planning to carry out a research project with partners abroad?
+Three agreements simplify the submission and assessment of such applications: Weave, Lead Agency and International Co-Investigator Scheme.

 These three types of agreements are embedded in the SNSF's project funding scheme.
 Weave, Lead Agency and International Co-Investigator offer the following advantage: projects with international partners are evaluated by a single funder, either the SNSF or the relevant agency abroad.
 Researchers submit only one transnational proposal instead of several to different national agencies.
 This saves a lot of time and effort on all sides.